 Until now, Endpoint backups have tended to be low on the list of priorities for IT organizations.
-But with recent incidences of high profile data losses, increased regulation and ransomware attacks, they’ve become unavoidable.
+But with recent incidences of high profile data losses, increased regulation, and ransomware attacks, they’ve become unavoidable.
 A clean backup every day is still the best defense against ransomware.

 Endpoint backup strategies through the years have tended to be of the form of “we ask our users to copy their important data to the file server” or more recently “we’re asking users to copy important data to their OneDrive folder”.
 But user behavior is hard to change and it is common to find critical office documents under “My Documents” or some other folders on a user endpoint.

 If you haven’t considered a professional approach to endpoint backup, it is time to do so.
 To learn about Parablu backup solution click here

-What I have listed above is only a small subset of features which are important for good backup software – but these are particularly important when backing up to a cloud target.
+What I have listed above is only a small subset of features that are important for good backup software – but these are particularly important when backing up to a cloud target.
 And of course, make sure that the vendor you pick supports the cloud target of your choice.